VedavyasaRao/Tech-Log/README.md

 #### User Interface Automation Framework ####

 The Microsoft UI Automation APIs enable navigation of user interfaces programmatically.
 Some of the areas of application are UI Automation testing,  manufacturing Quality checks, Accessibility etc.
-The User Interface Automation Framework is a light weight framework that can be used to achieve UI Automation.either by Scripting languages or C#.
+The User Interface Automation Framework is a light weight framework that can be used to achieve UI Automation, either by Scripting languages or C#.

 Read more about this [here](https://techlog-vedavyasarao.blogspot.com/2022/08/user-interface-automation-framework.html)